2 min

 It really depends on what happens at the negotiating table if/when an acquisition occurs.

-- Vieje Piauwasdy, Director of Equity Strategy, Secfi
+- Vieje Piauwasdy, Director of Equity Strategy at Secfi

-Do you have a question about your stock options?
+Have a question about your stock options or equity offer?
 Email us at ask@secfi.com